mesloubi2021/github-client/README.md

 - Dependency replacement in test is done by Dagger components in `TestUITestApp`
 - RxJava is used for threading everywhere, allowing proper idling of UI tests.
 Also `AppSchedulers` dependency makes all threading testable.
 - Push is implemented by using Firebase Cloud Messaging.
 See `PushActionCommand`.
 Thanks to deep link navigation app can be controlled remotely by executing deep links - `LaunchDeepLinkCommand : PushActionCommand`
+- Push integration is tested end to end through UI test - see [this PR](https://github.com/jraska/github-client/pull/300).
 - `Navigator` pattern to be able to easily navigate without `Context`
 - `TopActivityProvider` to avoid having `Context` dependencie everywhere and to be able to have cleaner pure Kotlin interfaces
 - Uses [LiveData-Testing](https://github.com/jraska/livedata-testing) to test ViewModel.
 [Article](https://android.jlelse.eu/effective-livedata-and-viewmodel-testing-17f25069fcd4)